AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

  </thead>
  <tbody>
   <tr>
-   <td> <p>Email Feedback Service is a scalable solution which captures feedback from the <a href=https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html>Enhanced MTA</a> directly, which can lead to improved and accurate reporting.</p>
+   <td> <p>Email Feedback Service is a scalable solution which captures feedback from the <a href=https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html>Enhanced MTA</a> directly to improve reporting metrics accuracy.</p>
     <p>This capability is released as a private beta.
-As a hosted customer, you can be join this beta program if your instance has been upgraded to the Enhanced MTA and if IMS is enabled.
+As a hosted customer, you can join this beta program if your instance has been upgraded to the Enhanced MTA and if IMS is enabled.
 For more information, contact <a href=https://helpx.adobe.com/enterprise/using/support-and-expert-services.html>Adobe Customer Care</a>. </p>
    </p>
    </td>
   </tr>